Stories that shape the soul.

 Individual lessons in life taking each of us on journeys to places we never expected to go facing hardships we never could have imagined in our wildest dreams or nightmares.
 The soul laid bare, vulnerable and in need of empathy, grace and unconditional love.
 Our stories help shape our character and the become the very essence of who we are...the soul.

 Producer, Julie Smith, is a Seattle transplant from Eastern, WA.
-Born into a large family with a single mom and 8 siblings, she found her way through John R. Rogers High School, Spokane Community College, The Art Institute of Pittsburgh, Western Governors University & Green River Community College and currently works full time as a Supervisor for one of the nations largest medical providers.
+Born into a large family with a single mom and 8 siblings, she found her way through John R. Rogers High School, Spokane Community College, The Art Institute of Pittsburgh, Western Governors University & Green River Community College.
+She currently heads Meraki Productions, a non profit production company seeking to bring important works of art to the stage.

 As a woman, minority, Christian and part of the LGBT community, Julie takes great honor and pride in representing people from all ethnic and socioeconomic backgrounds.
 A through a life time of creativity and service, Julie considers building relationships through forming deep connections to be the highest form of confidence.

-Julie currently resides in Kent, WA with her wife and 4 children.
+Julie currently resides in south King County with her family.

 Coming from all cultural background, beliefs and professions, each session combines a thoughtfully cultivated group of "The Storytellers", each bringing a unique experience to the stage.
 Sharing some of their most intimate and personal journeys through life, love, relationships, trauma & tragedy this collection of provocative & riveting stories will take you on an emotional roller coaster through unimaginable pain, heartache, soul searching and then lift your spirit through triumph and unimaginable, incomprehensible joy.